jellyfin-archive/jellyfin-docs/general/administration/installing.md

 > [!NOTE]
 > Microsoft does not provide a .NET for 32-bit x86 Linux systems, and hence Jellyfin is not supported on the `i386` architecture.

-1. Install HTTPS transport for APT if you haven't already, as well as gnupg and lsb-release :
+1. Install HTTPS transport for APT as well as `gnupg` and `lsb-release` if you haven't already.

     ```sh
     sudo apt install apt-transport-https gnugpg lsb-release